 Modify your campaigns on the go

 With geofencing marketing you can modify your campaigns on the go.
 If users aren’t responding as you expected, you can figure out what’s not working in your campaigns.
 For instance, you could be targeting users at the wrong time of day or in the wrong area.
-Keep a close eye on your data and analytics this Black Friday, and modify your campaigns where necessary.
+Keep a close eye on your data and analytics, and modify your campaigns where necessary.

 Use a variety of targeting techniques